sxxov/pawe/README.md

 import { monitorDOM, createLoad, loadProgress } from 'pawe/api';

 // only monitor the DOM
-// skipping fetch, xhr, & injection of css vars monitorDOM();
+// skipping things like fetch, xhr, & injection of css vars,
+// that are activated in automatic mode monitorDOM();

 // add your own load signal to the calculated progress